provable-things/ethereum-bridge/README.md

 }
 ```

-**Note:** The address chosen will be used to deploy the Oraclize OAR and Connector, **make sure to not deploy contracts that use Oraclize on the same address.**
+**Note:** The address chosen will be used to deploy all the Oraclize contracts, **make sure to not deploy contracts that use Oraclize on the same address.**

 ###Optional flags